Crush Fetish

 In practice

-In its mainstream, lawful expression the interest centers on the visual and auditory experience of objects yielding, fracturing, or being flattened (the texture, the sound, and the finality of the crush.
+In its mainstream, lawful expression the interest centres on the visual and auditory experience of objects yielding, fracturing, or being flattened — the texture, the sound, and the finality of the crush.
 Soft-form communities organise around food, everyday objects, and harmless props, and explicitly exclude any harm to living creatures.
-The interest frequently overlaps with foot- and shoe-focused attraction, since the crushing is so often performed underfoot) connecting it to foot fetish and boot fetish, and, in its inflate-and-pop sibling, to balloon fetish.
+Because the crushing is so often performed underfoot, the interest frequently overlaps with foot- and shoe-focused attraction, connecting it to foot fetish and boot fetish and, in its inflate-and-pop sibling, to balloon fetish.

 Psychology